cerner/terra-toolkit/docs/Wdio_Utility.md

     - By default returns all viewports if not name key are provided.
 - `Terra.should.beAccessible()` mocha-chai convenience method that runs an axe test for the page.
 Takes the same arguments as the `axe()` utility.
     - See [beAccessible-spec.js](https://github.com/cerner/terra-toolkit/blob/master/tests/wdio/beAccessible-spec.js) for examples.
-- `Terra.should.matchScreenshot()` mocha-chai convenience method that takes a screenshot for the specified viewports and verifies the images are within the specified mis-match tolerance.
+- `Terra.should.matchScreenshot()` **Note - It is preferred to use Terra.should.validateElement().
+Terra.should.matchScreenshot() may eventually be deprecated** mocha-chai convenience method that takes a screenshot for the specified viewports and verifies the images are within the specified mis-match tolerance.
 Note: this method provides its own mocha it test case.
 The methods accepts these arguments (in this order):
     - String (optional): the test case name.
 Default name is 'default'
     - Object (optional): the test options.
 Options include selector, viewports, misMatchTolerance and viewportChangePause:
          - selector: the element selector to take a screenshot of.
 Defaults to the global terra.selector.